Edmond Adolphe de Rothschild

-Baron Edmond Adolphe Maurice Jules Jacques de Rothschild or Baron Edmond de Rothschild (30 September 1926 – 2 November 1997) was a French-Swiss banker, the founder of the Edmond de Rothschild Group in 1953.
+Baron Edmond Adolphe Maurice Jules Jacques de Rothschild (30 September 1926 – 2 November 1997) was a French-Swiss banker, the founder of the Edmond de Rothschild Group in 1953.
 His investments extended to vineyards, yacht racing, farming and hospitality.

 Scion of the Rothschild banking family of France, he was the only son of Maurice and Noémie de Rothschild.
 He married Nadine Lhopitalier in 1963 with whom he had one child, Benjamin de Rothschild.
 He was reportedly the richest member of the Rothschild family until his death in 1997.
 He was the great-great-grandson of Sephardi-Jew of Portuguese descent Jacob Rodrigues Pereira.

 Family

 The only son of Baron Maurice de Rothschild and Baroness Noémie de Rothschild (née Halphen), Edmond Adolphe was born into the Rothschild banking family of France.
 He was the grandson of Edmond James de Rothschild and great-grandson of the French branch's founder James Mayer de Rothschild.

 Edmond de Rothschild's family was forced to move from France to Switzerland in July 1940, after Maurice de Rothschild, Edmond's father, was declared a noncitizen.
 Maurice was part of the 80 members of France's Upper House to oppose the pro-Nazi Vichy regime openly, voting against giving full powers to Maréchal Philippe Pétain.

 Baron Edmond de Rothschild's first marriage was with the Bulgarian artist Veselinka Vladova Gueorguieva in 1958.
 They separated shortly afterwards and the union was dissolved.
 On June 26, 1963, the Baron married the French actress Nadine Nelly Jeannette Lhopitalier, also known by her stage name as Nadine Tallier, whom he had met in 1960.
 They had a son, Benjamin Edmond Maurice Adolphe Henri Isaac de Rothschild (1963-2021).